material-motion/tools/contributor_tools/git/README.md

     You will lose all your changes since entering interactive rebase.

     This puts you in a clean state so you can continue to export or submit.

+## Step 3: Exporting each commit as a diff for review

+    `mdm git review [<sha>] [<flags>]`

+    Creates a Phabricator diff or updates an existing one for the commit that is determined by:

+        The [<sha>], if provided.
+        HEAD, otherwise.

+    The sha you provide should be copied from `mdm git tree` - be aware that the sha changes more often than you may expect.

+    The optional [<flags>] are passed directly to `arc diff`.